 There are a number of tourist accommodation options available at Lataguri.
-Please visit accommodation around Gorumara page to get list of hotels around here.
+Please visit accommodation around Gorumara page to get a list of hotels around here.

-As for rest of Dooars, Bagdogra is the nearest Airport and NJP is the main railhead.
+As for the rest of Dooars, Bagdogra is the nearest Airport and NJP is the main railhead.
 Both the airport and the railhead is in Siliguri.
 From Siliguri to reach Lataguri you have to cross river Teesta.
 There are three bridges over Teesta offering three alternative routes to travel to Lataguri.

 The first option is to travel through Sevok, cross Teesta and reach Lataguri via Malbazar and Chalsa.
 This route is the National Highway 31 and the distance is about 85 Kms and takes about 2 hours.

 The second option is to travel via Jalpaiguri and Maynaguri through State Highway 12A.
 The distance through this route is also about the same.
 But you may take a shortcut through Domohoni that will bring the distance to about 76 Kms.

 The third route is through Baikunthapur forests and you cross river Teesta at Gajaldoba Barrage.
 On the other side, you drive through Kathambari forest and reach Lataguri through Kranti.
 This route is the most picturesque and least traveled.
 The distance is also about 70 km only.
 But some stretched of the road might be in dilapidated condition leading to wastage of time on the way.

 Geography and demography